vishipayyallore/speaker-series-2023/dot-net-learners-house/MinimalAPI-Session1/README.md

 > 1. Discussion and Demo

-## 4. Two Ways to create Minimal API using `VS 2022`
+### Executing it using IIS Express, and Kestrel Server

 > 1. Discussion and Demo

-### Web API with UnCheck Controllers
+## 4. Create Minimal API using `VS 2022` - Web App Empty Template

 > 1. Discussion and Demo

-### Web App Empty
+### Executing it using IIS Express, and Kestrel Server (http, https)

+> 1. Discussion and Demo.

+## 5. Create Minimal API using `VS 2022` - Web API Templated - UnCheck Controllers

 > 1. Discussion and Demo

-## 5. Executing it using IIS Express, and Kestrel Server (http, https)
+### Executing it using IIS Express / Kestrel Server

+> 1. Discussion and Demo

+### Exploring Swagger

 > 1. Discussion and Demo.
-This is part of Section 3 and 4.

-## 6. Exploring Swagger

-> 1. Discussion and Demo.
-This is part of Section 3.1.

-## 7. Exposing 4 `Hello World` API Endpoints
+## 6. Exposing `4 Basic` API Endpoints

 > 1. Discussion and Demo

-## 8. Creating Unified Response Dto, and Constants
+## 7. Using Postman to test the API (Environment Variables, and Collections)

 > 1. Discussion and Demo

-## 9. Using Postman to test the API (Environment Variables, and Collections)
+## 8. Layered Architecture

 > 1. Discussion and Demo

-## 10. Layered Architecture
+## 9. Creating Unified Response Dto, and Constants

 > 1. Discussion and Demo

-## 11. Testing using - Swagger, Postman, and Browser Dev Tools
+## 10. Testing using - Swagger, Postman, and Browser Dev Tools

 > 1. Discussion and Demo